HunterJSchwartz/BoidSim/README.md

 # Boid Simulation

 This project is a simulation of boids and their movement.
 The movement of the boids is constrained by seperation, alignment, and cohension.
-These variables that may be adjusted via the sliders which will impact the simulation.
+These variables that may be adjusted via the sliders which will impact the simulation and update live.

 ## Inspiration